Comparing Implant Retained Dentures Vs. Conventional Dentures

 Restores Bone Health:

-Teeth extraction is followed by bone resorption, as the stimulus previously provided by teeth roots embedded in bone has disappeared.
+Teeth extraction is followed by bone resorption, as the stimulus previously provided by the teeth roots embedded in bone has disappeared.

 The lack of stimulus causes the bone to shrink over time.
 However, implants serve as a substitute for tooth roots, preserving bone density and volume.

-The mini dental implants, typically 4 in each arch, act like fused tooth roots within the jaw bone.
+The mini dental implants, typically 4 in each arch, act like fused tooth roots within the jawbone.

-Needs Less Maintainance:
+Needs Less Maintenance:

 Although traditional dentures require frequent adjustments and alignments due to changes in the structure of the underlying bone, implant-supported dentures are less troublesome.